yashhjaggi1998/Stan-Weinstein-Portfolio/README.md

-This is a practice project to maintain my position trades in Indian Equity Markets.
+This is a practice project to maintain a record of my positional trades in Indian Equity Markets.

 I have used next.js(API) and react(UI) to implement this project.
 This is a side project and keep on updating the project bi-weekly to add more cool functionality.